christophhart/hise_documentation/Tutorial1.md

 ### The Main Area

 The main area contains a vertically arranged list of all modules in the current patch.
-Everything in HISE is a tree.
+Everything in HISE is a [tree](http://hise.audio/manual/Manual.php#theprocessorsystem).
 The root item is called master chain (and has the module type "Container").
 You can add submodules by clicking on the `+` icon and select the desired module.

-Above the area there are three another elements:
+Above the area there are three other elements:

 1. A tooltip bar which displays some help when hovering over certain elements
 2. A real time statistics panel that shows the current voice count / CPU usage etc.